-Because surprise! gluten free butter cookies are really easy to make at home!
+Because surprise!
+Gluten free butter cookies are really easy to make at home!
 I put off trying to make them for a long time because I thought you had to have a cookie press, but it turns out that’s not the case.

-While I like to pipe them out using an icing bag to make pretty swirls like one of the designs that come in the cookie tine, it’s actually not mandatory.
+While I like to pipe them out using an icing bag to make pretty swirls like one of the designs that come in the cookie time, it’s actually not mandatory.
 You can just as easily make the round version of the cookie by flattening a little ball of cookie dough.

 Hey presto!
 Homemade butter cookies.